-We identified the impairment assessment of exploration and evaluation assets as a key audit matter due to significant auditor and management judgement and estimation involved in determining the recoverable production.
-As disclosed in Note 6 to the consolidated financial statements, the carrying value of the Company's exploration and evaluation assets were approximately \$66 million as at December 31, 2022.
+We identified the impairment assessment of exploration and evaluation assets as a key audit matter.
+As disclosed in Note 6 to the consolidated financial statements, the carrying value of the Company's exploration and evaluation assets was approximately \$67.6 million as at December 31, 2023 (December 31, 2022: \$66 million), which is material to the consolidated financial statements.
+In addition, the management's impairment assessment process is highly judgmental and is based on assumptions, which are affected by expected future market or economic conditions.

 As discussed in Note 3 to the consolidated financial statements, the carrying value of exploration and evaluation assets is reviewed each reporting period to determine whether there is any indication of impairment or reversal of impairment.